-(33) Date of expiration means date of expiration as defined in Part 128 of this Title.
+(33) (33) Date of expiration means date of expiration as defined in Part 128 of this Title.

-(34) Debarment means debarment as defined in Part 133 of this Title.
+(34) (29) Debarment means debarment as defined in Part 133 of this Title.

-(35) Edible or Cannabis Edible Product means edible as defined in Part 128 of this Title.
+(35) (H)Edible means a product, containing either cannabis or concentrated cannabis and other ingredients, intended for use or consumption through ingestion, including sublingual or oral absorption.
+Edible or Cannabis Edible Product means edible as defined in Part 128 of this Title.